LVLP vs HVLP paint sprayers equipment?

 LVLP guns are a combination of conventional Airspray and HVLP Airspray.
 LVLP is an acronym for Low Volume Low pressure which means that it uses less air volume (5-18 CFM) then HVLP (10-25 CFM) and lower air pressure (10-30 PSI) than a typical conventional Airspray gun (35-60 PSI).
 LVLP guns have large air passage like the HVLP guns but the air caps have slightly smaller holes.
 The smaller holes create more air pressure at the air cap which creates better atomization.
 LVLP guns are not limited to 10 PSI at the air cap but can still be compliant by delivering 65% or better transfer efficiency depending on your application.

 The FPro LVLP spray gun technology atomizes difficult coatings, higher viscosities, water borne and higher flow rates better than HVLP guns.
 The LVLP guns applies coatings faster making them better suited for large objects and high production applications.
-Sames Kremlin offers the FPro LVLP gun in Gravity and Pressure configurations to meet your applications needs.
+Sames Kremlin offers the FPro LVLP gun in Gravity and Pressure configurations, both with a smooth trigger, to meet your applications needs.

-What is the difference between LVLP or HVLP spray systems?
+What is the difference between HVLP or LVLP spray systems?

-On the other hand, LVLP atomizes better, sprays faster and lays down a better finish while using less CFM (5-18) but high air pressure (10-30 PSI)
+On the other hand, LVLP atomizes better, sprays faster and lays down a better finish while using less CFM but high air pressure.

 Why will you choose an LVLP or HVLP spray gun?